nss-evening-web-development/bangazon-hip-hop-pizza-and-wangs-docs/documentation/mvp/tickets.md

         - Customer Phone Number
         - Customer Email Address
         - Order Type (either "phone" or "in-person")
-    - They should also see a list of all the order items associated with the selected order.
-Each item should display:
+    - They should also see a list of all items added to the selected order, with each item displaying:
-        - Order Item Name
+        - Item Name
-        - Order Item Price
+        - Item Price

 ---